Project Development Specification: How To Write the Right One

 For example, in a project dev specification for a software and hardware complex, you may need a paragraph describing the requirements for the device, communication protocols (MQTT, TCP, etc.), and a user application for managing the device.

-The statement of organization and quality of work determines how to arrange everything related to the project: communication between the customer and the contractor, the main points regarding the quality of the system, device, or software product (continuous operation time, system behavior in an emergency, and whatnot).
+The statement of organization and quality of work determines how to arrange everything related to the project: communication between the customer and the contractor, the main points regarding the quality of the system, device, or software product (continuous operation time, system behavior in an emergency, and so on).

-Security issues may contain requirements for code protection, access control, access rights, etc.
+Safety considerations may contain requirements for security protocols, code protection, access control, access rights, etc.

-In addition to the main points, the spec contains blocks that are individual for each project, for example, roles for access control, interface requirements, and requirements for the device size and appearance.
+In addition to the main points, the spec contains blocks that are individual for each project, for example, roles for access control, user interface design requirements, and requirements for the device size and appearance.

 What Is a Good Project Development Specification?

 What should a quality specification for hardware and software development look like?
-How many pages do you need – one or fifty?
+How many pages do you need — one or fifty?
 Should you use formal language or technical slang?
-Do you need pictures or not?
+Do you need visual aids or not?

-First, the project development specification should be written in clear and simple language, as it will be studied not only by technical specialists but also by sales managers and the customer's team.
-Of course, you can’t do without technical terms, but you shouldn’t overload the text with them either.
+First, technical design specifications should be written in clear and simple language, so that it's digestible not only for technical specialists but also for sales managers and the customer's team.
+Of course, you can’t do without technical terms, but avoid overloading the text with them.

 Schemes, drawings, and tables are not compulsory but highly desirable.
 Graphic elements convey information visually, which many find more comprehensible.

 The spec size depends on the project's scale and complexity.
 The larger the project, the more preparatory documents are needed.
-The requirements specification for a battery management system, a project that will take several years, cannot be a one-page document.
+The technical specification document for a battery management system, a project that will take several years, cannot be a one-page document.

-However, it is necessary to strive for a balance of conciseness, clarity, and informativity even when writing technical specifications for large-scale projects.
+However, you may want to look for a balance of conciseness, clarity, and technical details even when writing detailed technical specifications for large-scale projects.

-What can go wrong if you don’t pay due attention to specification preparation and study?
+What can happen if you don’t pay due attention to specification preparation and study?
 At the very least, it will cost additional time.
-At worst, it can cause disagreements between the parties and lead to a product that does not meet the customer's requirements.
+At worst, it can cause disagreements between the parties and lead to a technical solution failing to meet the customer's requirements.

-To avoid such consequences, the customer should devote time to study the specification: discuss details and delve into the finished document.
+To avoid such consequences, the customer should devote time to study the specification: discuss technical aspects and delve into the finished engineering design document.

-It is better to entrust the preparation of technical specifications to professionals – those who will undertake IT solution creation.
-It doesn't matter if you don't have a clear understanding of the development process, you can just come to them with an idea.
+It is better to entrust the preparation of your technical design document to professionals — those who will be in charge of your technical solution creation.
+Don't worry if you lack understanding of the hardware or software development process; all you need to have is an idea.

-A competent outsourcing team that deals with custom electronics design and software development can draw up a high-quality specification, discuss all the details with the customer, consider all wishes, and select the most appropriate element base and software tools.
+A competent outsourcing team that deals with custom electronics design and software development can draw up a high-quality specification, discuss all the details with the customer, take into account all operational considerations, and select the most appropriate element base and software tools.

 A good spec will save time, money, and nerves for both the client and the developer.